minio/docs/source/vmware/vmware-overview.rst

    Allows creating vSAN storage objects that are co-located with their associated compute resources.
 Each MinIO pod only uses drives that are local to the node it is running on.
 The pod relies on MinIO :ref:`Erasure Coding
-   <minio-erasure-coding>` to provide durability or availability of data instead
+   <minio-erasure-coding>` for durability or availability of data and
-   of vSAN.
+   makes no use of vSAN durability or availability features.

 vSAN Direct
    Allows creating independent datastores on every disk attached to a node,